DataWarrior User Manual

 Row index of processed row row()

-Numerical value of cell numvalue(column-name, row)
+Numerical summary value of cell numvalue(column-name, row)

 Number of cell values including empty ones valueCount(column-var)

-Number of non empty cell values nonEmptyValueCount(column-var)
+Number of non-empty cell values nonEmptyValueCount(column-var)

 Standard deviation of cell values from mean valueStdDev(column-var)